Timo Nasseri German-Iranian, b. 1972

 Nasseri is a winner of the Abraaj Capital Art Prize in 2011 and was awarded the Saar Ferngas Förderpreis Junge Kunst in 2006.

-His work is in the public collections of: Sammlung DaimlerChrysler, Berlin, Germany; British Museum, London, UK; Victoria and Albert Museum, London, UK; National Gallery of Victoria, Melbourne, Australia; Gallery of Modern Art, Brisbane, Australia; Spenser Museum of Art, Kansas, USA; and David Roberts Collection, London, UK.
+His work is in the public collections of: Sammlung DaimlerChrysler, Berlin, Germany; British Museum, London, UK; Victoria and Albert Museum, London, UK; National Gallery of Victoria, Melbourne, Australia; Gallery of Modern Art, Brisbane, Australia; Spenser Museum of Art, Kansas, USA; David Roberts Collection, London, UK; The Farjam Foundation, Dubai, UAE; Art Jameel Collection, Dubai, UAE; Barjeel Collection, Sharjah, UAE; Devi Art Foundation, New Delhi, India, among others.

 Timo Nasseri lives and works in Berlin.